-The weed eater comes with either a single-sided spool or a dual-sided one.
-The manufacturers have their own specs when it comes to how the trimmer line should be stringed on the spool, what direction should it be wounded to, or whether or not the lines should be wrapped in just one direction.
-It is important for the owner of a weed eater to know all of this important information to properly restring the spool.
+Your weed eater comes with either a single-sided spool or a dual-sided one.
+Manufacturers have their own specs on how the trimmer line should be loaded on the spool, what direction should it be wound, or if the lines should be wrapped in just one direction.

-You might think that replacing the string of a dual-sided weed eater spool is a difficult task.
-Actually, that is not the case.
+The good news is anyone a LITTLE handy can manage to restring a dual hole spool.
 As long as you have the right tools and you follow the right steps for it, you can easily string the dual-sided weed eater spool.

-Steps on How You Can String a Dual-side Weed Eater Spool
+Steps To String a Dual-side Weed Eater Spool

-Step 2: Do not immediately open the cutting head, especially if you have just used the weed eater.
-The cutting head might be too hot to the touch.
-If you do not let it cool down enough, then you will end up burning yourself when you remove the weed eater spool.
+Step 2: Do not immediately open the spool head, especially if you have just used the weed eater.
+The trimmer head might be too hot to the touch.
+Check every couple minutes to see how hot it is – use common sense before moving on.

 Step 6: Fold the line you have cut into two.
-After that, you will need to insert the said line straight into the spool’s center slot, right at its folded point.
-Remember to place the index finger in between the lines.
-Make sure to hold these lines taught with your thumb and the other fingers.
+Take this new line and insert it straight into the spool’s center slot, right at its folded point.
+Hold it in place the index finger in between the lines.
+Make sure to hold these lines taut with your thumb and the other fingers.
 Use your other hand to turn the spool.
 This way, the lines will wind clockwise around the spool.
 Also, make sure that one line is in each of the spool’s guide.

-Step 7: Find the exit holes.
-They are usually on the spools outside part.
-After winding the lines around the spool, you should make sure to leave approximately 12 inches of lines unwound.
-Then, push these lines’ ends through the spool’s exist holes.
+Step 7: Find the two holes where the line exits.
+They are usually on the outside of the spools.
+After winding line around the spool, you should make sure to leave approximately 12 inches of line unwound.
+Then, push these lines’ ends through the spool’s exit holes.
 There should be one line per hole.

-Step 8: Slide the pool back right into the cover.
-You also have to make sure that the lines can still move freely.
-Put the cover back into the weed eater’s cutting head.
-The lines should be trimmed to the length where they are no longer than the limiter blade on the weed eater’s shield.
+Step 8: Slide the spool back right into the cover.
+When you replace the spool, make sure that the lines can still move freely.
+Put the cover back into the weed whacker trimmer head.
+The line should be trimmed to the length where they are no longer than the limiter blade on the weed eater’s shield.